Utah LLC Annual Report (2025 Guide)

 Your first Annual Report is due the year after your LLC was approved.

-How early can I file my Annual Renewal?
+How early can I file my Annual Report?

-You can file your Annual Report as soon as you receive your Renewal Postcard.
-This will be approximately 60 days before the due date.
+You can file your Annual Report up to 60 days before the due date.

 If you don’t file your Annual Report by the end of the Delinquency Period, the state will dissolve (shut down) your LLC.

-For example, if your due date is March 31, your Delinquency Period is May 1 to May 31.
-If you file between May 1 and May 31, you’ll need to pay the $10 late fee.
-If you don’t file by May 31, the state will dissolve your LLC and mark it as “Expired”.
+For example, if your due date is August 31, and you don’t file by October 31, then the state will dissolve your LLC.

 How do I file my Annual Report in Utah?